UWPCE-PythonCert/IntroToPython-2014/_sources/session10.txt

 Let's do a code review!

-Iterators

-Generators

 Projects
 --------

-Due Dec Friday, Dec 11th, 11:59pm PST
+Due Sunday, Dec 11th

 .. rst-class:: medium

-  (that's three days!)
+  (that's five days!)

 Push to github or email them to me.